A Project in Ecumenism, Education, and Preservation

 Click here for a photographic gallery of the Vaults of Memory exhibit on display in Boston, Chicago, Washington, DC, Ann Arbor Michigan, Jerusalem, and Rome.

-Vaults of Memory was made possible by the generosity of many organizations and individuals, including Massport, the Massachusetts Arts Lottery, the Boston Globe Foundation, and the Polaroid Foundation.
+Vaults of Memory was made possible by the generosity of many organizations and individuals, including the Lucius N. Littauer Foundation, the Samuel H. Kress Foundation, The Eleanor Nayor Dana Charitable Trust, Massport, the Massachusetts Arts Lottery Council, the Boston Globe Foundation, the Polaroid Foundation. the Bank of New England, the Stone/Teplow Families Charitable Fund of the Combined Jewish Philanthropies of Greater Boston; the Italian Government Tourist Office, and International Catacomb Society members and supporters.